-You’ve seen it too many times now, in photographs and in the mirror, that you can’t ignore it any longer.
+You’ve seen it so many times now, in photographs and in the mirror, that you can’t ignore it any longer.
 That extra layer of fat beneath your chin makes you look older and heavier than you actually are.
 There’s no need to keep getting frustrated by your double-chin.
 With some simple non-surgical treatments, you can get the sleek, defined chin you’ve been wanting for so long.

 A double chin isn’t necessarily a sign of poor health, but it can harm your self-esteem and social life.
 Fortunately, there are several ways to reduce your double chin, if not eliminate it completely.
 We discuss how here at Dr T’s anti-ageing clinic in Melbourne we can reduce your double chin and define that jawline, so you not only look but feel your age.

-What is a double chin?
+What is a Double Chin?

 A double chin is merely an excess of fat in the submental space (the area underneath the chin).
 This submental fat may accumulate for several reasons.